 For example, if you have a digital security company.
 You could use the threat of viruses or data corruption as your motivator.

-Not sure about you, but I would rather work with 10 clients that are fun engageable and easy going, than 1 hard-pressed angry impossible to please one.
-We came up with 10 adjectives that we thought fit the culture of our company above all others.
+Not sure about you, but I would rather work with 10 clients that are fun engageable, and because easy-going, so than 1 hard-pressed angry impossible to please one.
+So, We came up with 10 adjectives that we thought fit the culture of our company above all others.
 An agency persona began to emerge.

 The objective here is to attempt to attract clients that work best with the culture and personality we believe our agency to have.